Pinaki82/Debian-minimal/README.md

 Remember that Debian and Ubuntu have different package repositories.
 One doesn't pull anything directly from another's repository.
 Especially, Debian pulls nothing from Ubuntu's repository.
 Do not try to mix them.

-## How to Use instructions and scripts provided here:
+# How to Use instructions and scripts provided here:

+**NOTE:** Please keep this GitHub page open in your phone's browser to look at commands until your system is ready to display TXT/PDF files.

 ======